Sensitive data - transparent and secure

 Your client can pay by card with peace of mind: InterCard stores sensitive cardholder payment data with due care and for specific purposes.
 And it also complies with the very highest technical security standards as well as all statutory provisions.

-As a service provider to the trade sector, InterCard primarily processes cardholder payment data within the framework of what is known as functional data transmission.
-However, InterCard also operates in some segments as a contract data processor for the trade sector and its service providers.
-The data are in part personal data pursuant to the German Federal Date Protection Act (BDSG) and are used strictly for their intended purpose.
+As a service provider to the trade sector, InterCard primarily processes cardholder payment data as data controller.
+However, InterCard also operates in some segments as a data processor for the trade sector and its service providers.
+The data are in part personal data pursuant to the General Date Protection Regulation (GDPR) and the German Federal Date Protection Act (BDSG) and are used strictly for their intended purpose.
 In particular, they are not used for sales or marketing purposes.
 The data are protected by the very highest applicable security standards (including PCI DSS).

-When using the data, where possible, InterCard first consults with the competent Bavarian Data Protection Supervisor as well as with other national organisations.
+When using the data, where possible, InterCard first consults with the competent Bavarian Data Protection Supervisor as well as with other national organizations.

 InterCard is regulated by the Federal Financial Supervisory Authority (BaFin) and must comply with the Money Laundering Act, the Payment Services Supervision Act and the Banking Act , among others.
 InterCard must also store and assess its clients’ transaction data suitably.
 These are used transparently and for their intended purpose - while ensuring the highest possible level of data protection and data minimisation.

-The regulations listed in the appendix apply to EC direct debit payments made via InterCard (EC debit card payments and signature-based payments).
+The regulations as recommended to the merchants in the following appendix apply to ec direct debit payments made via InterCard (ec debit card payments and signature-based payments).

 With online direct debit payments, InterCard assumes the merchant’s bad debt risk in some cases.
 In these cases, in order to limit the payment default risk, the name and address of the invoice recipient is communicated to InterCard and, using these data, InterCard performs an address check and a credit rating with the following service providers:

-a) To check the postal deliverability and correct spelling of the name and the address of the invoice recipient: Deutsche Post Direkt GmbH, Junkersring 57, 53844 Troisdorf
+a) To check the postal deliverability and correct spelling of the name and the address of the invoice recipient: Deutsche Post Direkt GmbH, Junkersring 57, 53844 Troisdorf, Germany

-b) To limit the credit risk, based on the name and address, we request information about the previous payment behaviour and credit rating information based on a mathematical/statistical method using address data (Rating to calculate the likelihood of payment) from infoscore Consumer Data GmbH, Rheinstraße 99, 76532 Baden-Baden.
+b) To limit the credit risk, based on the name and address, we request information about the previous payment behaviour and credit rating information based on a mathematical/statistical method using address data (Rating to calculate the likelihood of payment) from infoscore Consumer Data GmbH, Rheinstraße 99, 76532 Baden-Baden, Germany.

 These data are stored and used by InterCard solely for the purpose of preventing fraud and limiting the risk of payment defaults.